roadtosleepyhollow/roadtosleepyhollow/README.md

 I'm not a fan of blocking.
 If i block you. you are a bad person to me / us, or you're problematic. do not contact me if you do find out, *unless you're apologizing directly to me, or you're explaining your past and taking accountability.*

 I'm asleep/offtab on pony town a lot, so expect me to be on stuff like among us, roblox, minesweeper, ibispaint, krita, etc. whisper to interact, as i won't likely see your message if it's in public chats. greatly appreciated.

+DNI DNI KARL UNLESS YPU WANT TO OWN UP TO YOUR SEXUAL TALK AND OTHER BAD THINGS.
+PLEASE.
+YOU BASICALLY TRAUMATIZED ME SLOWLY. /very heavily targeted towards a certain someone who has been #weeirdd toward me and my "moods".

 $${\color{#C29765}important}$$